 Ideal for repeat visitors to the Cape, or indeed for first-timers looking to do something a little different, this itinerary takes you away from the crowds and better-known tourist destinations, but still delivers an incredible experience.
 Starting in Cape Town at the beautiful Twelve Apostles Hotel, you will have plenty of time to relax, explore the Cape Peninsula and enjoy the laid-back cafes, restaurants and beaches of Camps Bay.
 From there you will be driving down to the coast for a visit to the renowned Grootbos Nature Reserve, for a stay at one of South Africa’s most beautiful lodges.
 You can enjoy all manner of nature-related activities here, with the added bonus of being able to see Southern Right Whales during the July – November migration season.
 The next leg of the trip will take you up to the winelands town of Wellington – less well known than Franschhoek and Stellenbosch, there are some really wonderful wineries here and the scenery is stunning.
 The sleepy fishing village of Paternoester is up next, where you can enjoy a peaceful couple of days by the sea and some of best crayfish you will taste anywhere in the world.
 The final stop will be the breathtakingly beautiful Bushmans Kloof Wilderness Reserve, tucked away in the heart of the Cederberg Mountains with a whole host of amazing activities to enjoy, as well as incredible cuisine and wonderfully personable service.
 After your time at "BK" head back to Caoe Town airport for your overnight flight to London.

 I created this trip - call me to create yours.

 Day 1: Flying to Cape Town

-This evening you will fly directly from London Heathrow to Cape Town with British Airways, arriving early tomorrow morning.
+This evening you will fly to Cape Town, arriving early tomorrow morning.